 - Alternative publishing plans, in case something different from CEUR proceedings is expected (especially for paperless workshops);

-- A short description on the target audience and how the workshop will be advertised;
+- A short description of the target audience and how the workshop will be advertised;

 - Anticipated number of participants, especially any information regarding already confirmed participation is welcome (a must for paperless workshops);

-- A statement about whether and how the workshop will be run virtually in case we cannot have REFSQ physically in Essen.
+- A statement about whether and how the workshop will be run virtually in case we cannot have REFSQ physically in Aston, Birmingham.

 - A short biography of each workshop organizer.